Koinonia: it has a comforting ring to it.

 And because today is a special day

-I want to give this gift to say
+I want to share this love and say

 I really think the world of you,